 4 Helpful / 6 Not

-Cons: Be on the look out for cyclists on the bike trail that runs through hole 7.
-Because of the limitations we had (mainly liability issues) we were restricted on where we could go.
+Cons: Because of the limitations we had (mainly liability issues) we were restricted on where we could put holes.

 Other Thoughts: This was the first course in Arkansas built on federal property.
 Because of that there were lots of restrictions on where the baskets, teepads and fairways could be placed.
 This affected how the course could be layed out.
 Given the restrictions from the Corps of Engineers, it is a really great course.
 A good challenge for most disc golfers.
 There is water and pavilions near the first tee and the course is always in great shape.

 4 of 10 people found this review helpful.

 Pros: Love the the trail going through the woods and the hole up on top of the hill.
 Also the hole in which you aim for the Arkansas River is Beautiful!